cauliyang/academic/content/en/post/003-guide-build-cpp-development-env-with-htslib/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Guide for building Cpp Development in Bioinformatics"
+title: Guide for building Cpp Development in Bioinformatics
-subtitle: "Cmake as build system and use htslib as dependency"
+subtitle: Cmake as build system and use htslib as dependency
-summary: "Config cpp development environment in macos or linux and fix dependencies for htslib"
+summary: Config cpp development environment in macos or linux and fix dependencies for htslib
-authors: ["admin"]
+authors: [admin]
-tags: ["develop"]
+tags: [develop]
-categories: ["c++"]
+categories: [c++]
 date: 2022-06-15T23:17:30-05:00
 lastmod: 2022-06-15T23:17:30-05:00
 featured: false